dhananjay-git/BEEE_CU19/README.md

 This repository is created for BEEE Lab experiments under evaluation by Chandigarh University.

-Created by Sawan Sihag (19BCS6059) using TinkerCad.
+Created by Dhananjay Singh (19BCS3806) using TinkerCad.